 A majority of the treatments I tried were ineffective – but at crisis point, about to be admitted to a psychiatric hospital, I started Interpersonal Psychotherapy and Sertraline.
 I can honestly say that they saved my life.

-This information was published in March 2019.
-We will revise it in 2022.
+This information was published in April 2023.
+We will revise it in 2026.

 References and bibliography available on request.

 If you want to reproduce this content, see our permissions and licensing page.